KaiLemke/backup/README.md

 *.darcrypt.dcf*, of course you have to create by your own (*-K* option of dar).

+Create a writable directory */opt/backup/$USER* or whatever you will name.

 # Usage

 It's intended to be run by cron, e. g. using the following: